Ackermann set theory: Relation to Zermelo–Fraenkel set theory

 Therefore, AST and ZF are mutually interpretable in conservative extensions of each other.
 Thus they are equiconsistent.

 A remarkable feature of AST is that, unlike NBG and its variants, a proper class can be an element of another proper class.

-AST and category theory
+Extensions

-An extension of AST called ARC was developed by F.A.
-Muller, who stated that ARC "founds Cantorian set-theory as well as category-theory and therefore can pass as a founding theory of the whole of mathematics".
+An extension of AST for category theory called ARC was developed by F.A.
+Muller.
+Muller stated that ARC "founds Cantorian set-theory as well as category-theory and therefore can pass as a founding theory of the whole of mathematics".